 Are code linters necessary?

-Writing code is a very tedious (programming sucks) and awkward thing to do, software that monitors what you write and gives you hints on the proper syntax is highly beneficial.
+Writing code is a very tedious activity (programming sucks) and an awkward thing to do, software that monitors what you write and gives you hints on the proper syntax is highly beneficial.
 For example in the Ruby ecosystem one good linter is Rubocop which enforces a few style rules.

 Tests are (sometimes) awesome

 Any change (even the smallest) to your codebase as the potential to wreck the whole thing.
 Having a test suite will save you a lot of time if you plan to make gradual improvements to the project.
 If it’s a one shot don’t even bother writing one single test.

 To be somewhat efficient at what you’re doing you have to prioritize some items over others.
 It sounds really stupid but it’s easier said than done for some people including me.